 Step 3: Bagged or Bagless?

 With cyclonic dust separation technology becoming commonplace, bagless vacuums have become equal to, or even more frequently found than bagged models.
-This technology uses fluid dynamics and the geometry of the cyclone to separate the dust and debris into the collection container, minimizing the filters clogging.
-However, these models can require more extensive maintenance and can release dust and allergens back into the air when emptying the bin.
-However, these models won't accrue as much additional cost as a bagged model, as you don't have to buy bags.
+This technology uses fluid dynamics and the geometry of the cyclone to separate the dust and debris into the collection container, minimizing the filter clogging.
+These models can require more extensive maintenance and can release dust and allergens back into the air when emptying the bin.
+However, they won't accrue as much additional cost as a bagged model, as you don't have to buy bags.

 Step 4: Need Some Accessories?